cdpierse/hacker_news_NLP_score_prediction/README.md

 # Hacker News Post Score Prediction
- Predicting the score or virality of hacker news posts based on the title and link domain source.
+ Predicting the virality of hacker news posts using title and link domains.